jflem1/Project-3/README.md

-Hello!
+Hello! <br />

-We hope you enjoy reading our report on CelebriGator as much as we enjoyed completing this project!
+We hope you enjoy reading our report on CelebriGator as much as we enjoyed completing this project!<br />

 If you would like to run the CelebriGator program, MAKE SURE YOU:

-\t-change the filepath utilized by the inFile object that is utilized in the Graph constructor (in Graph.cpp)
+&emsp;-change the filepath utilized by the inFile object that is utilized in the Graph constructor (in Graph.cpp)

-\t-simple alteration of the string literal in line 20 of Graph.cpp to a relative/absolute filepath
+&emsp;-simple alteration of the string literal in line 20 of Graph.cpp to a relative/absolute filepath <br />
-\twhich follows C++/your OS' conventions for your local location of graph.csv
+&emsp;which follows C++/your OS' conventions for your local location of graph.csv

-\t-note that graph.csv is the only external data file required for the CelebriGator program to run successfully
+&emsp;-note that graph.csv is the only external data file required for the CelebriGator program to run successfully<br />

-Thank you for an intriguing and educational semester!
+Thank you for an intriguing and educational semester!<br />

 Thanks,
 Aman's A-Listers